WormBase/wb-search/README.md

 Production environment
 ---------------------------------------------------

-Production environment runs docker containers in Elastic Beanstalk environment on AWS.
+The production environment runs docker containers in the Elastic Beanstalk environment on AWS.

-We maintain two production environment,
+We maintain two production environments, somewhat confusingly called `index` and `default`

-- one for the on-demand indexing process, that runs once per WB release, and
+- `index` for the on-demand indexing process; runs once per release
-- the other for the long-running Web API, that runs of a Elasticsearch snapshot.
+- `default` for the log-rinning Web API running off an ElasticSearch snapshot

 ### Preparation for deployment